-Bishop Bernard Wallace approved the formation of a new school in North Mackay in 1982.
+Bishop Bernard Wallace, the Eighth Bishop of Rockhampton (1974-1990), approved the formation of a new school in North Mackay in 1982.
 The new school was named Emmanuel, meaning ‘God with Us.’

 Emmanuel Catholic School was established on this site in 1983 with classes from Year 1 to Year 7.
 The first Principal was a Marist Sister, Sister Joan McBride.
-The following year, sixty students were enrolled in Year 8 (this is known as first year of enrolments for our College) and these students completed Year 10 in 1986.
+In 1984, sixty students were enrolled in Year 8 (this is known as first year of enrolments for our College) and these students completed Year 10 in 1986.
 The school continued as a Year 1 to Year 10 school until a preschool was established in 1992.

 The school took part in a Renewal Process in 1990, which resulted in a name change from Emmanuel Catholic School to Emmanuel College.

 A second renewal in 1995 recommended that Emmanuel College be discontinued and in its place two schools be established – Emmanuel Catholic Primary School for Pre-school to Year 7 students and Holy Spirit College for students from Years 8 to 12.

 In 1995, various names were suggested for the new secondary school.
 The staff was asked to decide between Holy Spirit College and Shekinah College but the vote was tied 23 all, so Bishop Brian Heenan (the Ninth Bishop of Rockhampton, 1991-2013) chose Holy Spirit College.
 Two competitions were held in 1995 – one to design a crest and another to suggest a logo.
 Year 9 student, Ben Newton, designed the winning crest.
 It has the following features:

 The Cross Central to Christian beliefs is the fact that Jesus redeemed mankind by his death on the cross.
 Without the cross there can be no resurrection.